AzFyXi/slotMachine/README.md

 ## Documentation
 The code is well-commented, adhering to Java coding standards such as camelCase notation, and is structured for readability with proper indentation and minimal white space.

-##Class Diagrams and Design
+## Class Diagrams and Design
 UML class diagrams and other design documents are available in the docs directory, providing an overview of the architecture and interactions within the application.

-##Contribution
+## Contribution
-This project is the result of a collaborative endeavor by AzFyXi, rems08, and Floxtouille for school
+This project is the result of a collaborative endeavor by AzFyXi, rems08, and Florian-cop for school